 The smart watches market breakdown in Asia-Pacific is done on the basis of the different kinds of smart watches, i.e. stand-alone smart watches and Bluetooth smart watches.
 Smart watches have been present in one form or the other since 1982, when Pulsar, a Seiko brand, brought the Pulsar NL C01 into the market.
 It had features such as a storage capacity of 24 digits of information, which is obviously way below the currently available capacities.
 Smart watches in the earlier days possessed limited functionality and data processing capability.

-The benefits associated with the storage of, and access to a large amount of data has led to the increased penetration of smartphones and smart watches.
+The benefits associated with the storage of and access to a large amount of data have led to the increased penetration of smartphones and smart watches.
 The reducing costs with time and other factors such as the compatibility and flexibility of these smart watches are contributing largely to this particular market.